jmorvay/Frinx-docs/FRINX_ODL_Distribution/Boron/FRINX_Features_User_Guide/using-the-frinx-api-bundle.md

 ## Using via Frinx pre-configured REST calls

-The easiest way to issue the REST calls detailed below is using Postman and our preconfigured REST calls packaged  - see our [usage guide](../API.md).
+The easiest way to issue the REST calls detailed below is using Postman and our preconfigured REST calls - see our [usage guide](../API.md).
 Follow the guide to import the file `postman_collection_FRINX API Bundle.json` from within the directory `Infrastructure`.

 ## Show version